openapi-ts/openapi-typescript/docs/about.md

 2. Respect the original `@tanstack/react-query` APIs while reducing boilerplate.
 3. Be as light and performant as possible.

-### openapi-metadata

-1. Must respect the OpenAPI V3 specification
-2. Be extensible and easily integrated inside backend frameworks
-3. Be focused around developer experience

 ## Maintainers

 This library is currently maintained by these amazing individuals: